mdn/content/files/en-us/web/javascript/reference/template_literals/index.md

 Tagged templates should allow the embedding of languages (for example [DSLs](https://en.wikipedia.org/wiki/Domain-specific_language), or [LaTeX](https://en.wikipedia.org/wiki/LaTeX)), where other escapes sequences are common.
-The ECMAScript proposal [Template Literal Revision](https://tc39.github.io/proposal-template-literal-revision/) (Stage 4, to be integrated in the ECMAScript 2018 standard) removes the syntax restriction of ECMAScript escape sequences from tagged templates.
+The ECMAScript proposal [Template Literal Revision](https://tc39.github.io/proposal-template-literal-revision/) (integrated in the ECMAScript 2018 standard) removed the syntax restriction of ECMAScript escape sequences from tagged templates.

 However, illegal escape sequences must still be represented in the “cooked”